ShinyKiwis/js-journey/src/05-objects/objects.md

 person.greet()
 ```
 # What to do now ?
 If you have reached this page, congrats.
-Now let's do a real project by making a game, tic-tac-toe.
+Now let's do a real project by making a game, **Pop Quiz**

+Warning: The content of the project is taken from FrontEnd Master website, I only store it here for educational purposes.
+If I am not allow to do this, I will take this down immediately without any further question.